seanpringle/goomwwm/goomwwm.md

 	goomwwm -focus "Royal Blue"

 -focusdown
-:	Set an X11 key name to switch focus downward form the active window (default: XK_k).
+:	Set an X11 key name to switch focus downward from the active window within the current tag (default: XK_k).

 	goomwwm -focusdown k

 -focusleft
-:	Set an X11 key name to switch focus to left of the active window (default: XK_j).
+:	Set an X11 key name to switch focus to left of the active window within the current tag (default: XK_j).

 	goomwwm -focusleft j